mariohevia/mariohevia.github.io/_posts/2025-05-02-flood-detection.md

 98th percentiles: [515.
 465. 294.]
 ```

-And using these percentiles to normalise the image we finally obtain a good image that looks like the one from QGIS.
+By using these percentiles to normalise the image, we finally obtain a good image that looks similar to the one from QGIS.

 {: style="text-align:center"}
 ![Python image load](../../../assets/img/blog_images/2025-05-02-flood-detection/final_load.png){: style="max-width: 60%; height: auto;"}

-The last thing that we need to be able to do is load matching tiles of both the dataset image and the mask, so that we can use them for training and testing.
-Here I load a random tile, but later on we will load them based on a grid, to avoidreapeating images or using parts of the training images in testing.
+The last thing we need to be able to do is load matching tiles from both the dataset image and the mask, so that we can use them for training and testing.
+Here, I load a random tile, but later on we will load them based on a grid to avoid repeating images or using parts of the training images in testing.

 ```python
 from rasterio.windows import Window